To have and to hold “will not last long”

 But always true to the journey

-One breathe at a time of I Love You’s.
+One breath at a time of I Love You’s.

 Living daily on the edge, the point of change and even chaos requires an ability to perceive and interpret beginnings.
 Can you see something new happening from something old?
 Can you hear the key change and move to an altered beat?